Davetherave32/Senna/README.md

 * **Footer**
 ![Footer image](assests/css/footer.png)

-    - The footer includes a smaller version of the logo and link to social media channels.
+ The footer includes a smaller version of the logo and link to social media channels.

 ### Landing Page

 * **Main Image**
 ![Main image](assests/css/main-page.png)

-    - The main image is designed to attract attention, and recognition of the work of Aytron Senna.
+The main image is designed to attract attention, and recognition of the work of Aytron Senna.

-* **Career**
+### Career

 ![Career image](assests/css/career.png)

-    - Contains images and text, showing the history of Aytron Sennas F1 career.
+Contains images and text, showing the history of Aytron Sennas F1 career.

-* **Gallery**
+### Gallery

 ![Gallery section image](assests/css/gallery.png)

-    - Contains a images, showing some of Sennas fines highlights caught on film.
+Contains a images, showing some of Sennas fines highlights caught on film.

 ### Newsletter

 * **Newsletter Sections**
 ![Newsletter section image](assests/css/newsletter.png)

-    -This allows patrons to comunicate with us for future updates, ideas and to offer feedback.
+This allows patrons to comunicate with us for future updates, ideas and to offer feedback.

 ## Technologies Used